 PSHE and Citizenship is taught as an entitlement and is embraced by all staff.
-The statutory aspects of Citizenship and Sex & Relationships Education are covered across the curriculum and within our Learning 4 Life Programme.
-This programme is delivered to students across all year groups at relevant times in a variety of settings.
-The aims of implementing the Learning 4 Life Programme within our school is to equip all pupils with the knowledge and skills to make responsible and well informed decisions about their lives so that they are able to move forward with confidence, health, independence and remain safe.
+The statutory aspects of Citizenship and Sex & Relationships Education are covered across the curriculum and within our RESPECT Programme.
+This programme is delivered to students across all year groups every day in academic tutor time, timetabled lessons as well as RESPECT Learning days ..
+The aims of implementing the RESPECT Programme within our school is to equip all pupils with the knowledge and skills to make responsible and well informed decisions about their lives so that they are able to move forward with confidence, health, independence and remain safe.
 These skills and values should enable our pupils to make a positive contribution to society as knowledgeable, considerate and responsible citizens.

 Delivery and Staffing

-The Learning 4 Life Programme is delivered each week during Academic Tutorial.
-Students have a dedicated lesson each week together with five specific learning days throughout the year delivered by specialist teams of staff .
-Themed assemblies are also held throughout the year and are delivered by SLT, House Leaders, Staff and Students.
+The RESPECT Programme is delivered every day during academic tutor time.
+Students have a dedicated lessons together with three specific learning days throughout the year delivered by specialist teams of staff .
+Themed assemblies are also held throughout the year and are delivered by SLT, Heads of year , Staff and Students and visiting speakers.

 Personal Social and Health Education

 Personal Social and Health Education supports individual young people to make safe and informed choices.
 It can help tackle public health issues such as substance misuse and help young people with the financial decisions they must make.Skills and attitudes acquired through PSHE education have a significant impact on pupuils' academic achievement, employability and future life chances.